FXinnovation/alertmanager-webhook-template/README.md

 # alertmanager-webhook-template
 [![Build Status](https://travis-ci.org/FXinnovation/alertmanager-webhook-template.svg?branch=master)](https://travis-ci.org/FXinnovation/alertmanager-webhook-template)

-The alertmanager-webhook-template is a very basic Prometheus AlertManager webhook receiver template.
+The alertmanager-webhook-template is a basic Prometheus AlertManager webhook receiver template.
 The goal of this project is to provide a minimal start point from which any webhook receiver may start.
 It contains a very minimal set of features common to any webhook receiver